JOIN THE 30 BAYS SUMMERS CHALLENGE

 Where are they?

-If you haven’t heard of some of these bays before or want to remind yourself how to get to them, we’ve written a little booklet.
+If you haven’t heard of some of these bays before or want to remind yourself how to get to them, we’ve written a little booklet you can collect or print off.
 It includes a map with a rough location for the bays, a description of what they’re like, and if they have any facilities nearby (such as refreshments and toilets).
-Just print it off as a booklet and tick off those bays throughout the month.
+We also have a map poster and stickers for children, or as an alternative option.

 Visit Jersey also offer a guide to some of the beaches : Jersey beach guide link from Visit Jersey